Kandy-IO/kandy-hid-sdk/README.md

 }
 ```

-This API will return true for supported devices listed in the introductory section, and for 'Jabra Speak 750' and 'Jabra Evolve 80'.
+This API will return true for supported devices listed in the introductory section and for 'Jabra Evolve 80'.
 It will return false for any other string.

 Note that the device label passed in is compared against the device names as they appear in the introduction.
 The label must **contain** one of these names in order for this API to return true - it does not have to match exactly.